setms/book/docs/design/analysis.md

 1. Assign aggregates, automatic policies, and read models to modules based on the above dependency graph:
     - For every cycle in the graph, create a module and assign all the nodes in the cycle to the module.
     - Create a module for every unassigned aggregate.
-    - If a read model only has outgoing edges and those are all to aggregates in the same module, assign the read model to that module.
+    - If all outgoing edges of a read model are to aggregates in the same module, assign the read model to that module.
-    - Assign each automatic policy to the module that contains its read model.
+    - For each automatic policy that reads from a read model, assign it to the module that contains its read model.
+    - For each automatic policy that doesn't read from a read model, assign it to the module that contains the aggregate that accepts the commands issued by the policy.
+1. Assign each command to the module that contains the aggregate that accepts the command.
+1. Assign each event to the module that contains the aggregate that emits the event.

 ### Architecture